Unnamed father searching for Rachael, who was sold in Montgomery, AL, in spring 1864, by Mrs. Mary Ann Baldwin of Mississippi.

-Stewart searching for Sarah Stewart, who "belonged to" Charles Miffleton, of King George County, VA.
+Charles Stewart searching for his sister Sarah Stewart who was enslaved by Charles Miffleton, of King George County, VA.

 Calhoun and his mother searching for numerous relatives in Franklin County, North Carolina.